 Viewer Provides the lowest level of access, which only allows access to the Live View page.
 Operator An operator can view the Live View page, create and modify events, and adjust certain other settings.
 Operators have no access to System Options.
-Administrator An administrator has unrestricted access to the Setup tools and can determine the registration of all other users.
+Administrator An administrator has unrestricted access to all menus for configuration and can determine the registration of all other users.

-HTTP/RTSP Password Settings - Select the type of password to allow.
-You may need to allow unencrypted passwords if there are viewing clients that do not support encryption, or if you recently upgraded the firmware and the existing clients do support encryption, but need to log in again, and be configured to use this functionality.
+HTTP/RTSP Password Settings - Select the type of password.
+You may need to allow unencrypted passwords if there are viewing clients that do not support encryption, or if you recently upgraded the firmware and the existing clients support encryption, but need to log in again, and be configured to use this functionality.